 “Now we’re going to have reinforcement, a support, so if someone wants to do something, we don’t have to put up with them just because we need the money.
 Because now it’s a legal thing.
 If they commit an abuse, well, they’re going to have to face consequences,” said Shephard.

-City Council will vote on the bill when it returns to session after the summer recess in September.
+City Council will vote on the bill when it returns to session in September after the summer recess.

 This article is part of Broke in Philly, a collaborative reporting project among more than 20 news organizations, focused on economic mobility in Philadelphia.
 Read all of our reporting at brokeinphilly.org.